octachrome/dials/README.md

 ## Extending Dials

 Dials currently detects timeouts installed using the `setTimeout` function, and asynchronous Ajax calls initiated using XMLHttpRequest.
-The latter is currently unsupported in IE7 or earlier.
 You can add support for other asynchronous operations using the `Dials.wrap` function.
 This example defines a simplistic method which uses a dynamic script tag to implement cross-domain AJAX requests:

     function ajaxCall(url, callback) {
         var script = document.createElement('script');